 Eject and Reinsert Your SIM Card

-Your SIM card is what connects your iPhone to your carrier’s wireless network.
+A SIM card is what connects your iPhone to your carrier’s wireless network.
 Sometimes ejecting the SIM card and reseating it can fix connectivity problems.

 If your iPhone still won’t connect to the internet after following of the steps above, you may have to perform a deeper reset on your iPhone.
+Before you do, head to Settings -> General -> Software Update and make sure your iPhone is running the latest version of iOS.
+Tap Download and Install if a software update is available.

 Reset Network Settings

-The DFU (Device Firmware Update) restore is the most in-depth restore you can do on your iPhone.
+A DFU (Device Firmware Update) restore is the most in-depth restore you can do on your iPhone.
 Before putting your iPhone in DFU mode, you’ll want to back it up to avoid losing all of your data, such as your contacts and photos.
 When you’re ready, check out our article to learn how to DFU restore your iPhone.

 Repair And Support Options

-Contacting Your Wireless Carrier
+Contact Your Wireless Carrier

 If you’re fed up with cellular data issues, it may be time to switch carriers.
 Check out UpPhone’s cell phone plan comparison tool to find a better plan!

-Router Manufacturer Problem
+Contact Your Router Manufacturer